AkashPatel1/sample-site/readme.md

  * Pretty links (/about) with fallback to query string (?page=about)
  * Basic example of separation of concerns (functionality, content, template)

-If you are a beginner and would like me to explain something in the code, or if you already know PHP and have some recommendation for the project, plese [create an issue](https://github.com/AkashPatel1/sample-site/issues/new) .
+If you are a beginner and would like me to explain something in the code, or if you already know PHP and have some recommendation for the project, please [create an issue](https://github.com/AkashPatel1/sample-site/issues/new) .

 ## Lisence